Gus Fisher (fashion): Fashion

 While the young Queen Elizabeth II was the fashion role model for most New Zealand women of the 1950s, Fisher instead looked to Paris for influence.
 He travelled there every year to see first-hand the new designs and fabrics and to experience the mood and feel of the fashion trends.
 For his own fashion label, El Jay, he interpreted French couture and created his own version of uncluttered European elegance, making it available to women in New Zealand.
 This commitment to experiencing the real thing led to not just a keen awareness of the latest trends but also to the establishment of relationships with the Paris couturiers.

 An ultra suede jerkin and skirt by El Jay, circa 1980.
 Photo by New Zealand Fashion Museum.

 This in turn led to El Jay becoming the New Zealand licensee for Christian Dior, giving it the exclusive rights to manufacture and sell Christian Dior originals and Christian Dior prêt-à-porter in the New Zealand market.
 The quality of the production from the house of El Jay is legendary, and Fisher never lost the Dior license, becoming the longest license holder in the world.
 He was the New Zealand agent for Dior from 1954 until El Jay closed its doors in 1988.

 For 50 years, El Jay was sold in the top department stores and fashion boutiques, including his own flagship stores, the French Shop in Remuera, and the El Jay boutique in the 246 building, a 1960s retail development on Queen St in Auckland.
 When El Jay introduced their ultra suede line in the late 1970s, the ground floor store in 246 was redeveloped for this new range.

 The contribution of Fisher and his El Jay label was celebrated in 2010 by the "Looking Terrific – the Story of El Jay" pop up exhibition of the New Zealand Fashion Museum at the Gus Fisher Gallery.
 Curated by Doris de Pont, the exhibition showcased over 50 vintage garments by El Jay.

 In 2013, more than 50 original Christian Dior 'look-book' catalogues dating back to the 1950s, collected by Fisher, were donated by his son, Michael, to the Dior archive in Paris, where they would be kept in climate controlled conditions.

-El Jay's main office in Kingston Street, Auckland (a three-storey, 720sq m building in Kingston St) has remained unused since 1988 and still held much of the firm's remaining stock at the time of Fisher's death in 2010.
+El Jay's 720sq m main office in Kingston Street, Auckland, has remained unused since 1988 and still held much of the firm's remaining stock at the time of Fisher's death in 2010.